 The Empire State Building was, when completed in 1931, the world’s tallest building consisting of 103 floors.
-Visitors are able to visit the building which houses exhibitions related to its construction and to visit the observation deck on the 86th floor provide great views over New York.
+Visitors are able to visit the building which houses exhibitions related to its construction and to visit the observation deck on the 86th floor provides great views over New York.

-The Empire State Building is located on the west side of Fifth Avenue in the centre of Midtown Manhattan, and is one of the world’s most famous buildings.
+The Empire State Building is located on the west side of Fifth Avenue in the centre of Midtown Manhattan and is one of the world’s most famous buildings.
 It was, at the time of its construction in 1930-1931, the world’s tallest building, consisting of 103 stories.

-The site started its commercial life as farm land when, in 1799, the City of New York sold the land bounded by what is now Broadway, Sixth Avenue and Madison Avenue for $2,600 to John Thompson for farming.
+The site started its commercial life as farmland when, in 1799, the City of New York sold the land bounded by what is now Broadway, Sixth Avenue and Madison Avenue for $2,600 to John Thompson for farming.

 By 1859, the property was owned by the Astors, one of the wealthiest families in America.
 John Jacob Astor III constructed a lavish mansion on what is now Fifth Avenue and, in 1862, William Backhouse Astor Jr., his brother, built one next door.
 In 1893, John Jacob’s son, William Waldorf, in the midst of a bitter feud with his aunt, William Backhouse’s widow, demolished his own house and erected the Waldorf Hotel on the site.
 In 1897, William’s son, John Jacob Astor IV (who later perished on the Titanic), after convincing his mother to move out of the house, demolished her property and erected the Astoria Hotel.
 The feuding sides of the family reconciled and the whole complex became known as the Waldorf-Astoria Hotel.
 The two separate buildings remained one hotel until 1928 when they were sold for $20 million with the purpose of becoming the site for a new skyscraper building.
 This resulted in the formation of Empire State, Inc. the following year.

 The Empire State Building was designed by William Lamb, who produced the drawings in just two weeks, although he did use the drawings already produced for the Reynolds Buildings in Winston-Salem, North Carolina, as a basis.
-This is commemorated every year when the staff of the Empire State Building sends a Father’s Day card to the staff of the Reynolds Building to acknowledge its role as predecessor.
+This is commemorated every year when the staff of the Empire State Building sends a Father’s Day card to the staff of the Reynolds Building to acknowledge its role as the predecessor.

 Construction on the skyscraper started in March of 1930 with excavations for the foundations which extended to fifty-five feet below ground level.
-The foundations were complete by April 24, 1930, allowing the building to start to rise.
-Constructed of steel frame, it progressed at a rapid rate and on October 16, 1930, the Empire State Building became the World’s Tallest Building, overtaking the Chrysler Building, the previous tallest, which is situated just a few blocks away.
+The foundations were complete by April 24, 1930, allowing the building superstructure to start to rise.
+Constructed with a steel frame, it progressed at a rapid rate and on October 16, 1930, the Empire State Building became the World’s Tallest Building, overtaking the Chrysler Building, the previous tallest, which is situated just a few blocks away.